 As chemical companies are strongly committed to pursuing more sustainable products and processes, reducing the impact on safety, health and the environment, the purpose of this document is to show the real involvement of the chemical industry on this issue.

 The Yearbook was published by Federchimica for the first time in 2012.
 The aims are to give visibility to the commitment of companies and universities for sustainability and to spread it as much as possible to the public and institutions.

 Federchimica is the National Federation of the Chemical Industry.
 Currently about 1,400 companies are members of Federchimica, for a total of over 94,000 employees, grouped into 17 sector associations, divided into 37 product groups.

-The Yearbook on Research for Sustainable Chemistry was developed thanks to the work of the "Sustainable Chemistry" Working Group of Federchimica.
+The Chemical Research Handbook was developed thanks to the work of the "Sustainable Chemistry" Working Group of Federchimica.

 The "Sustainable Chemistry" Group dealt with sustainable chemistry topic on different levels, both in a national and an European context.